wp-plugins/dofollow-case-by-case/readme.txt

 = Are there any known incompatibilities? =
 The plugin should not be used together with other plugins with similar funcionalities like: [Nofollow Case by Case](http://wordpress.org/plugins/nofollow-case-by-case/ "Nofollow Case by Case"),[Nofollow Case by Case](http://wordpress.org/plugins/nofollow-case-by-case/ "Nofollow Case by Case"), [Ultimate Nofollow](http://wordpress.org/plugins/nofollow/ "Ultimate Nofollow"), [Nofollow Free](http://wordpress.org/plugins/nofollow-free/ "Nofollow Free") or [Smart DoFollow](http://wordpress.org/plugins/smart-dofollow/ "Smart DoFollow").
 If you find any other incompatibilities, please let us know.

+= Can I update WordPress without problems while using your plugin? =
+> This plugin changes core WordPress functionality (i.e. modifies raw JS in js/wplink.js) in a way that is not modular and may break after major WordPress updates.
+> Please do not update WordPress to a major version until the plugin has been tested with it and the "tested up to" tag has been updated.
+You can always apply the security and other minor updates.

 = Do you make use of Dofollow Case by Case yourself? = Of course we do. ;-)